-'L' markers are used to denote an easier alternative to the 'main' obstacle, to help the less experienced to complete the Cross Country phase/ All 'L' obstacles will be marked with red and white boundary flags and with a marker having a red 'L' on a white background beneath the fence number.
+'L' markers are used to denote an easier alternative to the 'main' obstacle, to help the less experienced to complete the Cross Country phase/ All 'L' obstacles will be marked with red and white boundary flags.
+'L' obstacles may be marked either with a marker having a red 'L' on a white background beneath the fence number, OR a marker having an 'L' on the same background colour as the markers for that course.
 Jumping an 'L' fence incurs 70 penalties.